 I store my vinyl in special organizers I got from IKEA.
 I have three of them on a 14″ lazy Susan — it works great!!

 Getting those tiny pieces of paper or vinyl out of a design can be difficult.
 Try a safety pin for the really small stuff.

 Dip your weeding tool in something tacky and use it to pick up the bits faster.

 I like to do my weeding in my lightbox, because it is so much brighter and easier to see the lines.
 If you don’t have a lightbox, try doing it next to a window on a sunny day or wear an LED headlamp.
 If you can afford it, buy a Cricut BrightPad or an LED lightbox from Amazon.

 Need a good font that weeds easily?
 Try Milkshake (free font from TheHungryJPEG.com).

 Keep your weeding tool, and all those other cute Cricut tools, on a pegboard near your machine.
 Here’s my Cricut tool holder, made from an old frame and some pegboard:

 Assembly of Projects

-When you want a layer to pop out a bit from another layer, either use a product like Pop Dots (self adhesive foam mounts) or make little circles using cardboard or craft foam and glue it between your layers (that’s what I usually do).
+When you want a layer to pop out a bit from another layer, either use a product like Zots or Pop Dots (self adhesive foam mounts) or make little circles using cardboard or craft foam and glue it between your layers (that’s what I usually do).

 Do you have favorite Cricut tips and tricks you’d like to share with everyone?
 Post it here!
 I always love to hear from you!
 I will keep adding to this list, too.